 Incompatible change: A MySQL storage engine is now responsible for providing its own partitioning handler, and the MySQL server no longer provides generic partitioning support.

-NDBstorage engine also provides native partitioning support, but it is not yet supported in MySQL 8.0.)
+NDBare the only storage engines that provide a native partitioning handler that is supported in MySQL 8.0.
 A partitioned table using any other storage engine must be altered—either to convert it to

 For information about converting